mitodl/datadog-formula/README.rst

 datadog
 =======

-SaltStack formula to install and manage datadog and associated plugins
+SaltStack formula for installing and managing DataDog and its integrations

 .. note::